glarmer/PEAK-Unlimited/README.md

 - [PEAK Unbound](https://thunderstore.io/c/peak/p/glarmer/PEAK_Unbound/) - Allows you to rebind your keys
 - [Voice Volume Saver](https://thunderstore.io/c/peak/p/glarmer/PEAK_Voice_Volume_Saver/) - Saves the volume of all your friends, no more adjusting their volume every time you load in!

+### Commissions
+Did you know I take commissions?
+Contact me on discord @glarmer if you'd like to discuss!
+Note: All commissions must go through PayPal for the safety of you as a buyer and me as a seller.

 ## Manual Installation
 Only the host needs to install!
 Automatic installation via Gale or R2ModMan is recommended!